 Students cannot be utilized as substitute employees to fill gaps in staffing at a clinical affiliate site.
-However, upon obtaining competence in the laboratory procedure, students may perform service work during their clinical rotation if it is part of the learning experience; however, they may not sign out results unless co-signed by the clinical supervisor.
-Repeated performance of duties in the clinical affiliate at the expense of other educational experiences is considered exploitation of students and will not be allowed.
+After demonstrating proficiency, students, with qualified supervision, may be permitted to perform procedures.
+All test results reported by students must be verified by a qualified staff member.
+A clinical institution that employs a currently enrolled MLT student as a laboratory. assistant, or phlebotomist, will schedule the student for work during non-instructional hours.
 Students may be hired by a clinical facility outside their normal school hours for positions for which they are qualified.
 They may not, however, be paid for work that is performed during their normally scheduled time in a particular clinical facility.